Zcash Wallets Compared 2026: Which One Should You Use?

 Cons:

 - Light Client: It does not validate the entire blockchain locally.
-While secure, it relies on peer nodes for block headers and data, which is a slight privacy trade-off compared to a full node.
+While secure, it relies on peer nodes for block data, a slight privacy trade-off compared to a full node.

 For users who need to move ZEC on the go, Zashi is consistently ranked as the best zcash wallet for mobile privacy.